dylanlrrb/pachama-challenge/database/data/README.md

-directory where the database volume will be mounted for data persistence
+directory where the database volume will be mounted for data persistence outside the container